OALONSOD/R-Markdown-Presentation-Plotly/README.md

 # R-Markdown-Presentation-Plotly
-Includes the two works SHINY and Quato presentation
+Includes the two works SHINY and Quarto presentation Quarto presentation: Open the document "Presentation_Course04_Project.html"
+Shiny: there are the server.R and ui.R files